Multi-WAN Caveats and Considerations¶

 In the case of traffic initiated on the Internet destined for any WAN interface,

-rules, which ensures the reply traffic is routed back out the correct WAN
+interface rules, which ensures the reply traffic is routed back out the correct

 The default settings for the DNS Resolver require using failover for the default gateway to work properly with Multi-WAN.
 See Managing the Default Gateway for details.
 As an alternative to using default gateway switching, a few changes can be made to make the DNS Resolver more accommodating to Multi-WAN, including enabling forwarding mode.
 The details are described later in this chapter.